Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-In this Letter we outline a method for calculating the time evolution of the joint state of a few-level quantum system interacting with a quantized field in terms of the Floquet solutions to the corresponding semiclassical Hamiltonian, an approach we call `quantum-corrected Floquet dynamics’ (QCFD).
-We further introduce an exactly solvable first-order approximation, the Floquet-basis rotating-wave approximation (FBRWA).
-Focusing on the case of a spin coupled to a field mode, the celebrated Rabi model, we obtain closed-form analytical expressions for the dynamics of the system with arbitrary initial states of the quantum field.
-As illustrations, we derive expressions for the dynamics of the spin population in both the Rabi model and the simpler Jaynes-Cummings model for a variety of different field states.
-We demonstrate that our approximate analytic expressions for the lowest-order quantum corrections to the semiclassical dynamics accurately describe the collapse of the Rabi oscillations, but not their later revival.
+In this Letter we introduce `quantum-corrected Floquet dynamics' (QCFD): a formalism that expresses the time evolution of the joint state of a quantum system interacting with a quantized field in terms of the Floquet solutions to the corresponding semiclassical Hamiltonian.
+We motivate and outline an approximation strategy for lowest-order quantum corrections to the semiclassical dynamics, the Floquet-basis rotating-wave approximation (FBRWA).
+Applying this approach to the paradigmatic Rabi model, we show that the FBRWA yields a closed-form analytical expression for the evolution of the full quantum state vector with an arbitrary initial state of the quantum field.
+To illustrate the power of this technique we derive excited-state population dynamics in both the Rabi model and the simpler Jaynes-Cummings model (JCM) and find new analytical results for the collapse dynamics of displaced Fock states and their superpositions.
+The FBRWA expressions accurately describe the collapse of the Rabi oscillations but not their later revival, which has an intuitive physical explanation.

-The conceptual basis of QCFD is that the dynamics induced by the field can be separated into semiclassical and quantum components.
-This goes beyond simply providing a powerful technique for calculating dynamical quantities.
-It enables us to cleanly delineate which features in the evolution are semiclassical in nature and which arise from the underlying quantum character of the field, a question of both foundational and practical importance.
-Moreover, the same approach is likely to apply to a wider class of settings involving interactions between fields and few-level systems.
+The basis of QCFD is a division of the dynamics induced by the field into semiclassical and quantum components.
+This enables us to cleanly delineate which features in the evolution are semiclassical in nature and which arise from the underlying quantum character of the field.
+Consider a quantum system $S$ with a discrete spectrum, described by the Hamiltonian $H_S$, and interacting with a single-mode quantum field of frequency $\omega_0$:

-To introduce the principles of QCFD, we employ the paradigmatic Rabi model: a two-level quantum system coupled to a single mode of the electromagnetic field\,\cite{Braak2017,Xie2017,TwyIrish2022}.
-For simplicity, we use the term `spin' for the two-level system.
-We write the Hamiltonian in the form

-where $\op{\sigma}_{\pm} = \ket{\pm z}\bra{\mp z}$ are the raising and lowering operators for the spin states $\ket{\pm z}$, which represent the energy eigenstates of the bare spin Hamiltonian.
+where $\adag$ and $\a$ are the raising and lowering operators for the field and the state vectors $\{\ket{S_m}\}$ span the Hilbert space of $S$.
 The energy eigenstates of the field are the Fock states $\ket{n}$.
-With the choice $\op{f}(\a, \adag) = (\a + \adag)$, Eq.~\eqref{H_orig} corresponds to the quantum Rabi model (QRM).
-If the standard rotating-wave approximation (RWA) is applied to the Rabi model, $\op{f}(\a, \adag) = \a$ and the resulting Hamiltonian is commonly known as the Jaynes-Cummings model (JCM).
+The quantum coupling strengths $\lambda_{mn}$ and the function $f_{mn}(\a, \adag)$ define the interaction of $S$ with the field.